 » Uh, I’ve been to around ten countries with Maldives and Greece as the most recent ones. (“Uh” for candidness.)

 » Oh, official business.
 (Another element of candidness there.)

 Do you have any relatives in the US?

 » No. (With a poker face and eyes staring straight into the consul’s soul.)

 Visa approved.
 Thanks, sir.

 » Thank you!
 (With a smiling face this time!)

 And that.
 Was it.
 Let’s now break that down from my Category: POV.
-But before that, let me break it to you (gently, if you like) that having a twang is of course not required, meaning you don’t have to be good in spouting English (like me, actually).
+Oh, before that, let me break it to you (gently, if you like) that having a twang is of course not required, meaning you don’t have to be good in spouting English.
 In fact, I’ve read that some consuls actually know local languages (it’s such a shame I didn’t see one in action) for applicants who find it hard to express themselves in English.
 In other cases, the consul could also call a Filipino at the embassy to translate (not interpret, because it’s not a pageant, yeah?).